xarmar/conference-track-management/ThoughtProcess.md

 **Evening**

 Just formatted all code with prettier.
-I will now start preparing everything t
+I will now start preparing everything and getting things ready for production.